TheScrewdriver/libft/README.md

 > Negative numbers are supported.
 > Returns NULL if allocation fails.

-#### ft_strmapi
-> Allocates (with malloc(3)) and returns a duplicate string each character
-> of which has been modified by the input function
-> (which takes as argument each character of the input string and its index).
-> Returns NULL if the allocation fails.

 #### ft_split
 > Allocates (with malloc(3)) and returns an array of strings obtained by
 > separating the input string with the input character used as the delimiter.